saleae/SaleaeSocketApi/Doc/Logic Socket API Users Guide.md

 This function returns the number of samples to capture.

-If both digital and analog channels are enabled, this returns the number of digital channels to record.
+If both digital and analog channels are enabled, this returns the number of samples at the LCM sample rate, which is the least common multiple of the digital and analog sample rates.

 Example: